-activate manually
+· activate manually

 Optional, only for time triggers at activities.
 Mark this check box when the user (the engineer) should select the time when the trigger should fire.
 For the user, a date-picker (web calendar) is displayed.
+The fields to set the date and time and the script on timer start field are not available for manual time triggers.